SAP-samples/teched2023-IN263/exercises/ex6/README.md

 ## Exercise 6 - Set up Device, Rule and Destination in Azure IoT Central
-In this exeercis, your objective is to generate a Device Template and a simulated Device that produces an event every minute.
+In this exercise, your objective is to generate a Device Template and a simulated Device that produces an event every minute.
 This exercise also involves setting up a Data Export with filters for your device, and sending these events to the SAP Integration Suite's Advanced Event Mesh for additional processing.

 ### 1. Role of Microsoft Azure IoT Central
 >